The Pain of Giving It Back

 You made money.
 Then you watched it leave.

-That is not the same as never having made it.
-Your brain knows the difference.
-So does your body.
+That's not the same as never having made it.
+Your brain knows the difference, and so does your body, in a way that's hard to explain to someone who hasn't been there.

-This is not about being down from your starting point.
-It is about being down from the number you started to believe was yours.
+This isn't about being down from your starting point.
+It's about being down from the number you started to believe was yours.

 Reference points shift without permission